Rules of 2021 CANADIAN INTERNATIONAL MUSIC COMPETITION

 We welcome participants from all over the world to participate in our Canadian International Music Competition

-Competition categories - solo, duo, trio, quartet, ensembles, and concerto competition categories for a variety of instruments including piano, strings (violin, cello, guitar, harp), wind, percussion instruments and voice.
+Competition categories - solo, duo, trio, quartet, ensembles, choir, orchestra and concerto competition categories for a variety of instruments including piano, strings (violin, cello, guitar, harp), wind, percussion instruments and voice.

 Applicants of each category will be placed in the appropriate age group(s) based on experience.

 Submission Period: Between 5 August 2021 to 19 December 2021 (23:59:59 Eastern Time)